lolipopshock/obsidian-scholar/README.md

 ### Install from Obsidian Plugin Library

-This plugin will be released upon the approval of the maintainers.
-See [this PR](https://github.com/obsidianmd/obsidian-releases/pull/2525).
+This plugin is released on the Obsidian Plugin Library.
+You can install it directly from the Obsidian app [by searching `Scholar` in the community plugins](https://obsidian.md/plugins?search=scholar).

 ### Manual Installation